7 days a week24 hours a day

 The Inmate Services Unit provide customer service such as reminding citizens of court dates, preparing bonds, managing inmate accounts and visits, and managing sentences, court dates and release dates.

-The Discliplinary Hearing and Investigations are responsible for cases within the Detentions Center.
+Disciplinary Hearing and Investigations are responsible for cases within the detentions facility.

 Pat Woodin began her career in the Jefferson County Reserves in 1985.
 Two years later, she graduated from the academy and spent the first four years of her sworn career in the Patrol Division.
 Her involvement in the newly-developed Interdiction Unit led to a promotion as Intel Investigator in 1992.
 Her repertoire included executive protection, complex crimes, liquor enforcement, and narcotic suppression.